Quick exitx

 How do you lodge a complaint with Way Forward?

 Complaints do not need to be lodged in writing.
-Way Forward is happy to receive complaints via the following methods:
+Way Forward is happy to receive complaints via the following methods, as well as social media:

 Phone: 1300 045 502